-Bru Luccas Goes Topless Wearing A Tiny Thong Bikini Bottom In Latest Update
+Bru Luccas Goes Topless While Wearing A Tiny Thong Bikini Bottom In Latest Update

 Bru’s upper arm and tantalizing round cheeks were dotted with droplets of water that glimmered on the surface of her bronzed skin.

-She mentioned in the caption that the photo shoot had occurred in Los Cabos, Mexico and indicated that the entire series of pictures was stunning.
+She mentioned in the caption that the photo shoot took place in Los Cabos, Mexico, and indicated that the pictures were stunning.

 Bru was the focus of this image, but the luxurious environment helped enhance the scene.
-It featured a long, narrow wading pool with a curving infinity edge against which she posed.
-A row of yellow lounge chairs were placed in the water behind her, next to what appeared to be a marble-topped swim-up bar.
+It featured a long, narrow wading pool with a curving infinity edge, against which she posed.
+A row of yellow lounge chairs was placed in the water behind her, next to what appeared to be a marble-topped swim-up bar.

 A short wall lined the front of the pool, which was constructed directly on a sandy beach.
 In the distant background, a craggy rock rose high into the air and partially obstructed the view of a seemingly late afternoon sky, judging from the diffused quality of the light.

-At the beginning of November, The Inquisitr covered a video share which was seemingly at the same resort, but in a slightly different location.
+Early in November, The Inquisitr covered a video share which was seemingly at the same resort, but at a slightly different location.
 Bru wore a pastel pink and lavender bikini that exposed her bouncing breasts as she walked, then sprawled out on a poolside lounge.